GSR Composition and Particle Morphology

 The relevance to casework is that a suspect who washed their hands may have depleted the inorganic primer GSR below the threshold for detection while still retaining quantifiable 2-NDPA or ethyl centralite on garment cuffs.
 OGSR analysis is therefore not a substitute for SEM-EDS but a complementary tier that can preserve the analytical conclusion when the primary inorganic evidence is lost.

-The specificity of GSR analysis depends on the rarity of the Pb-Ba-Sb combination in normal environmental backgrounds.
-That rarity is real but not absolute, and every laboratory operating under ASTM E1588 or the ENFSI Best Practice Manual must characterise the background in its jurisdiction before drawing conclusions in casework.
+The specificity of GSR analysis rests on the rarity of the Pb-Ba-Sb combination in normal environmental backgrounds.
+That rarity is real but not absolute; every laboratory operating under ASTM E1588 or the ENFSI Best Practice Manual should characterise the background in its jurisdiction before drawing casework conclusions.

 Known sources of environmental false-positive particles include: